A-uo/spalmc/README.md

 Spatial coordinates must be available as `adata_sp.obsm["spatial"]`.
 If this key is missing, SpaLMC will also look for `adata_sp.obs["x"]` and `adata_sp.obs["y"]`.

-If you use cell-type composition supervision, provide:
+If cell-type labels are available, provide:

 - `--celltype-key`: a column in `adata_sc.obs`.
-- `--spot-prior-csv`: an optional spot-by-cell-type prior table.
-Its row names should match `adata_sp.obs_names`, and its columns should match the cell-type categories in `adata_sc.obs[--celltype-key]`.

 ## 3. Run SpaLMC